-While visibility on the evolution of the pandemic remains limited, DKSH is optimistic that 2021 will bring a return to some form of normality and an improved economic outlook.
-A robust business model, a large share of daily consumption items and a strong balance sheet provide resilience and offer growth opportunities.
-DKSH is convinced that we will emerge stronger from last year's challenges.
-The Group will continue developing its business through diligent strategy implementation, digitization, sustainability initiatives and M&As, while focusing on operational excellence and cost discipline.
-For 2021, DKSH expects an EBIT above last year assuming an easing of the impact of COVID-19, such as rebounding tourism and stable currencies.
-DKSH will strive to continue its progressive dividend policy and to drive market consolidation via M&As.
-Beyond short-term uncertainties, DKSH remains confident about Asia's long-term potential and is well positioned to benefit from favorable market, industry and consolidation trends.
+For 2022, we expect an EBIT above last year's, assuming economic growth in Asia Pacific and stable currencies.
+A robust business model, large share of daily consumption items, and strong balance sheet provide resilience and offer growth opportunities.
+The Group will continue developing its business through disciplined strategy implementation, digitalization, sustainability, and M&As, while focusing on operational excellence and cost discipline.
+Beyond short-term uncertainties, DKSH remains confident about Asia's long-term potential and is well-positioned to benefit from favorable market, industry, and consolidation trends.